Spectacular Native Silver: Rarer Than Gold

 This fine Kongsberg silver had to be exposed by etching away enclosing calcite, from the Wilbur collection.
 (Bob Jones)

 The Kongsberg mines were a rich source of native silver and a variety of silver compounds.
 Much of the silver was in calcite.
-Large veins were worked as far down as about 3,000 feet in modern times.
-The beauty of this deposit is that the metal could be melted directly.
+Large veins were worked as far down as about 3,000 feet.
+The beauty of this deposit was that the metal could be melted directly.
 For collectors, the appeal is the great variety of silver specimens — from superb, perfect cubes through distorted crystals to long curling wires as long as an adult’s arm and as thick as your thigh.
 Some examples are on display in the Norway Mining Museum in Kongsberg.

 The Michigan copper mines also produced wonderful native silver specimens closely associated with native copper crystals since they crystallized together.
 Specimens of silver from this region are always well-crystallized, often as slightly rounded dodecahedrons.
 Most specimens are thick interlocking tangles of wires, distorted crystals, and crystallized masses in various shapes.
 The mines in Michigan are closed, as are those in Kongsberg, but Michigan locals using metal detectors and venturing underground are finding some silver specimens.